codyhsu/excel_vba_email/README.md

 # From Inquiry to Action: Automating Emails with Excel

-Author: Cody
+Author: Ting Hsuan Hsu

+Project Created: 06/2023

 ## Background and Goals
-This project was created during my work-study job at a talent development team.
+This project was created during my work-study job at a talent development team in 2023.
 My role involved:

 * Consulting on development opportunities internal & external
 * Managed program inquiries following established cross-department process.